mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 After looking a various options for a design system, [Storybook](https://storybook.js.org/){target=_blank rel=noopener} seemed to be the right choice for us for a couple of reasons: one, it has been around for about 10 years and during this time it has matured significantly, and two, it has become a very popular option in the Drupal ecosystem.
 In some ways, Storybook follows the same model as Drupal, it has a pretty active community and a very healthy ecosystem of plugins to extend its core functionality.

-Storybook looks very promising as a design system for Drupal projects and with the recent release of [Single Directory Components or SDC](https://www.drupal.org/project/sdc), and the new [Storybook module](https://www.drupal.org/project/storybook), we think things can only get better for front-end development.
+Storybook looks very promising as a design system for Drupal projects and with the recent release of [Single Directory Components or SDC](https://www.drupal.org/project/sdc), and the new [Storybook module](https://www.drupal.org/project/storybook), we think things can only get better for Drupal front-end development.
+Unfortunately for us, technical limitations in combination with our specific requirements, prevented us from using SDC or the Storybook module.
+Instead, we built our environment from scratch with a stand-alone integration of Storybook 8.
+We are hopeful the technical issues we ran into with SDC can be addressed in the future so we have an opportunity to incorporate it into our environment.

 ## Our requirements